Statistics

 The Graph That Says It All

-Half a million dollars more for a school of 250 — if Colorado were just getting a ‘C’ …
+More than a million dollars more for a school of 500 — if Colorado were just getting a ‘C’ …

-In 1992, the voters passed TABOR (the vertical orange line), which took away the ability of districts to float their mill rates without a vote of the people and limited the state’s ability to backfill the hole left by declining property tax rates (because of a 6% spending limit imposed on spending from the State General Fund).
-The result: Colorado’s tangle of restrictive budget laws prevented the legislature from even keeping up with inflation in per pupil funding.
+In 1992, voters passed TABOR, which took away the ability of districts to float their mill rates without a vote of the people and limited the state’s ability to backfill the hole left by declining property tax rates.
+As a result, per pupil funding didn’t even keep up with inflation during the 90s.